TiernanOSullivan/website/content/topics/Manage-manipulate/manipulate-clean/textual/open-anonymisation-tools.md

 ## Replacing text using a CSV file

 In the previous example, the keys and values of a dictionary written in the python console instructed what keywords to replace and the substitutions to use for each keyword.
 Rather than writing a dictionary in the console, we can create a csv file that records the text and its replacement.
-Add a new line.
-Testing another line.
 AnonymoUUs will will interpret a csv file as a dictionary of keywords and their substitutes.

 - When AnonymoUUs reads a csv file it assumes it consists of two columns